-Risks associated with the Russian-Ukrainian conflict and the restrictions applied following the economic sanctions
+Risks associated with the Russian-Ukrainian conflict

-The conflict between the Russian Federation and Ukraine and the severe sanctions imposed by Europe, the United Kingdom and the United States, risk having very significant impacts on the international economy and on businesses.
-Regardless of how the current crisis is resolved, the consequences could be long-term and negatively affect European countries' export to Russia and the cost of energy supplies.
+The conflict between the Russian Federation and Ukraine and the sanctions imposed by Europe, the United Kingdom and the United States, risk having very significant impacts on the international economy and on businesses.
+Regardless of how the current crisis is resolved, the consequences could be long-term and negatively affect economic activities of companies and, in particular, the cost of energy supplies.